Astronomers Pinpoint Set Of Exoplanets With Enough UV Light To Ignite The Spark Of Life

 Since cooler stars don’t emit enough UV light to power the RNA-forming reaction unless they experience frequent flares, a temperature similar to that of the sun was the first of the prerequisites, explains Cambridge University.

-Then, his team started looking for exoplanets orbiting those stars that were both in the “Goldilocks zone” and in the size range of less than 1.4 Earth radiuses.
+Rimmer’s team started looking for exoplanets orbiting those stars that were both in the “Goldilocks zone” and in the size range of less than 1.4 times the radius of Earth.
 This is the reason why the closest and most famous exoplanet, Proxima b, didn’t make the cut, despite its documented potential to host life, as reported by the Inquisitr.

 ‘Light Chemistry’ Vs ‘Dark Chemistry’